-Dark chocolate cherry brownies that are made with black beans?!
+Dark chocolate cherry egg-free brownies that are made with black beans?!
 You betcha!

 These are a favorite for adults and kids alike.